-Cutleaf Japanese Maple Acer palmatum 'Dissectum Viridis'
+Garnet Cutleaf Japanese Maple Acer palmatum 'Garnet'

-Height: 8 feet Spread: 8 feet
+Height: 6 feet Spread: 8 feet

 Sunlight: O D

 Hardiness Zone: 5

-Other Names: Laceleaf, Threadleaf Japanese Maple

 Group/Class: Dissectum

 Description:

-Amazing gold-orange fall color; delicate, lacy leaves of bright green during summer on a cascading form; Japanese maples are the most coveted of all small landscape trees, it has almost the perfect shape, habit, and fall colors
+Delicate lacy leaves and cascading habit; foliage begins orange in spring, turning burgundy during summer with more hints of orange-red if grown in the sun, fiery fall color; Japanese maples are the most coveted of all small landscape trees

 Ornamental Features

-Cutleaf Japanese Maple is primarily valued in the landscape or garden for its cascading habit of growth.
-It has attractive green deciduous foliage.
-The small deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of gold and orange in the fall.
+Garnet Cutleaf Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive burgundy deciduous foliage which emerges orange in spring.
+The small lobed palmate leaves are highly ornamental and turn an outstanding red in the fall.

 Landscape Attributes

-Cutleaf Japanese Maple is a dense multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
+Garnet Cutleaf Japanese Maple is a deciduous shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

+Garnet Cutleaf Japanese Maple is recommended for the following landscape applications;

+- Accent

+- Rock/Alpine Gardens

+- General Garden Use

+- Container Planting

-Cutleaf Japanese Maple foliage Photo courtesy of NetPS Plant Finder
+Garnet Cutleaf Japanese Maple foliage Photo courtesy of NetPS Plant Finder

-Cutleaf Japanese Maple Photo courtesy of NetPS Plant Finder
+Garnet Cutleaf Japanese Maple Photo courtesy of NetPS Plant Finder